Written by Munis Topcuoglu, Editor at EHN Canada.

 Expect intense reactions and plan your responses

-All your intervention team members should be prepared to handle intense emotional reactions from the subject, such as extreme sadness or anger.
+All your intervention team members should be prepared to handle intense emotional reactions from the person with addiction, such as extreme sadness or anger.
 Your team should have planned responses for handling any of the following reactions:

-- Subject says things about someone present that are extremely offensive or insulting
+- Saying things about someone present that are extremely offensive or insulting

 A professional interventionist can help you plan for such reactions and can also handle them skillfully should they actually occur during the intervention.